evangeliazve/aacl-public/README.md

   --output RESULTS/my_corpus/interpretability_k440_xgboost.xlsx
 ```

-Use the selected corpus-specific agreement threshold.
-The hydrogen main setting uses `k=4`; the climate main setting uses `k=6`.
+Computes global and local SHAP explanations from out-of-fold XGBoost predictions.

-## Rerunning only the supervised stage from the shared workbooks
+## Rerunning the supervised stage from the released feature matrices

-The shared feature matrices in `DATA/` can be used directly for scripts 6 and 7.
+The feature matrices in `DATA/` can be used directly with scripts 6 and 7.

-Hydrogen example:
+HYDRONEWSFR:

 ```bash
 python SCRIPTS/06_run_ml_experiments.py \